 Every aim is made to be a safe, supportive space, because that is the whole intention.
 When things go wrong, it is taken very seriously.

-Inclusion: We were created to fill a gap - after finding no professional opportunities for theatre in our area, we raised £80 from a carboot sale, and decided to start our own.
+Inclusion: We were created to fill a gap - after finding no professional or training opportunities for theatre in our area, we raised £80 from a carboot sale, and decided to start our own.

 Our company upholds the belief that anyone can participate fully in creating theatre, regardless of race, gender, sexuality, disability, nationality, income, previous experience or personal background.